 After fevered anticipation this year’s race got underway at a latest-ever local time of 11:37 on Tuesday 18 March.
 The 40 invited runners obviously knew the start date but not the time – only that it would begin at some point between midnight and noon in Tennessee so it went down to the wire!

-That was heralded by the blowing of the conch by new race director Carl Laniak which signals an hour to go and a scramble to get ready, including grabbing a watch from race creator Lazarus Lake.
+That was heralded by the blowing of the conch by co-race director Carl Laniak which signals an hour to go and a scramble to get ready, including grabbing a watch from race creator Lazarus Lake.

 GPS is not allowed – it’s map and compass and a desperate search for pages of a book on each 20-mile loop which each have to be completed within 12 hours.
 Click here for more details on the nuances of the event but the ultimate aim is five loops within 60 hours to join the select list of finishers.

-Regarded as one of the toughest running events in the world, will it be even more challenging 12 months on from last year’s record number of finishers?
-Time will tell.
+Regarded as one of the toughest running events in the world, would it be even more challenging 12 months on from last year’s record number of finishers?
+Time would tell.

 Barkley Marathons live updates